Investing in ASX copper shares

 ASX copper stocks provide investors with exposure to the copper industry.
 They include companies already producing copper, such as mining giants Rio Tinto Limited (ASX: RIO) and BHP Group Limited (ASX: BHP), as well as junior miners with copper projects in the development phase, like Havilah Resources Ltd (ASX: HAV).

 'Pure play' copper companies focus exclusively on copper production.
-As their fortunes rest almost entirely on the value of the red metal, their share prices will be sensitive to movements in the market price of copper.
-They include miners like Hot Chili Ltd (ASX: HCH), a micro-cap company developing several copper mining assets in Chile.
+As their fortunes rest almost entirely on the value of the red metal, their share prices will be sensitive to movements in the copper price.
+Hot Chili Ltd (ASX: HCH) is one example, developing its Costa Fuego copper-gold project in northern Chile, a region with substantial mineral resources and an active drill programme testing new targets.

 Other mining companies, like BHP and Rio Tinto, operate a diversified portfolio of mining projects and produce many different metals and minerals besides copper.
 They are less dependent on the price of copper to turn a profit, so their share prices may move due to a range of factors, such as the prices of the other commodities they produce.